TheAndersMadsen/TheAndersMadsen/README.md

 - :school: I am a student at [EASV](https://www.easv.dk/en/).
 - :technologist: I love using software as a solution for every `problem`.
 - :superhero_man: Interested in web exploitation.
-- :computer: I am a competitive programmer mainly at doing [sneakerbots](https://www.imperva.com/learn/application-security/sneaker-bot/).
+- :computer: I am a competitive programmer mainly doing [sneakerbots](https://www.imperva.com/learn/application-security/sneaker-bot/).
 - :student: I’m currently learning: `Computer Science`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME]().
 - :nerd_face: Always `learning new things`.